 Park Hours: Park entrances are open 24 hours a day, 365 days per year.

 Park Fee: $25 per vehicle, valid for 1 day or $35 per vehicle, valid for 7 days.
 You also have the option to purchase the Rocky Mountain National Park Annual Pass ($70) or the America the Beautiful Pass ($80 and valid for all of the national parks for one year).

 Get updates on trail closures and park conditions on the National Park Service website.
-And don’t forget to reserve your Timed Entry Permit in advance if you plan to do this itinerary between May 27 and October 10, 2022.
+And don’t forget to reserve your Timed Entry Permit in advance if you plan to do this itinerary between late May and the end of October.